Strawberryai/DotFiles/README.md

 # Introduction
-These are my [NeoVim](https://neovim.io/) configuration files.
-It includes my keybinds and plugins wich makes programming on the terminal more enjoyable.
+These are my linux configuration files.
+It includes my [NeoVim](https://neovim.io/) keybinds and plugins wich makes programming on the terminal more enjoyable, my [Qtile](https://github.com/qtile/qtile) config files to transform my desktop enviroment and my terminal configuration to have the best of [Alacritty](https://github.com/alacritty/alacritty).

 # Installation
-To install NeoVim with this configuration use the installation script or follow these commands (on a Unix like system):
+To install all these programs and its configuration you can do it manually or with the provided installation script.

 Installation script:
 ```
 ./installer.bash
 ```

+## NeoVim

 Install neovim (apt):
 ```